Astrabit-ST/baba/README.md

 Multiple baba interpreters can be created and run at once too!

+Baba may optionally compile down to a bytecode that can then be run at runtime.

 # Ruby API

 From baba, it is possible to interop with ruby classes via the `RubyObject` class.
 You can pass in a classname to "get" the class, then call `new` on it to actually instantiate the class.